 Let’s take up all the questions one by one.

 An ideal conversion optimization advice will recommend including as less fields as possible to increase the conversion rate.
 But, at the same time, the kind of form counts a lot.
-For instance, users filling out a form on order page will get annoyed in filling excessive fields, while a user registering for a contest will be happy to fill the array no matter how long it is.
+For instance, users filling out a form on the order page will get annoyed in filling in excessive fields, while a user registering for a contest will be happy to fill the array no matter how long it is.

 In other terms, you need to compare the amount of information you are requesting to the information your customer is receiving from you.
 For example, if you are providing a trial service for a tool, asking for the annual salary of the consumer is just too foolish.